 The best practice, environmentally sustainable staged development will be an aesthetically welcoming, modern landmark comprising 224 apartments, including affordable accommodation, the Canning Bridge Early Learning Centre and community and commercial/retail/healthcare facilities.

-Subject to planning approval, construction is scheduled in two to three stages, the first being a ten-storey building on the currently vacant triangle site at the corner of Robert Street and Canning Highway.
+Construction is scheduled in two to three stages, the first being a ten-storey building on the currently vacant triangle site at the corner of Robert Street and Canning Highway.
 Work on this stage is expected to commence as soon as possible.
 Once completed, the existing Church buildings – except the chapel – will make way for a twelve-storey building, and finally a 15 storey building.
 The Church’s almost 90 year old chapel and a large tuart tree will be preserved as heritage items for future generations.

 The project will be created by international award-winning architects, DEM.
 The overall design of the public plaza space, the buildings and landscaping will be world-class.
-The project’s uniqueness will be enhanced by its strong community and not-for-profit ethos whilst adopting a best practice, environmentally sustainable design.
+The project’s uniqueness will be enhanced by its strong community and not-for-profit ethos whilst adopting a best practice, environmentally sustainable design